Migration from 8.x to 9.x

 Spring Boot

-You need to modify the structure of your Spring Boot project, because Kotlin 2.1.20 no longer supports using Kotlin Multiplatform and Spring Boot Gradle plugin in the same module.
+• You need to modify the structure of your Spring Boot project, because Kotlin 2.1.20 no longer supports using Kotlin Multiplatform and Spring Boot Gradle plugin in the same module.
 You need to add additional application submodule.
-Please check example application for reference.
+Please check addressbook-fullstack-spring-boot example application for reference.